hyva-themes/magento2-checkout-example/README.md

 This module template helps you in this situation.
 It allows you to use the Hyvä Checkout as a composer dependency.
 You are exclusively working on this module which actually resides in the `app/code` directory.
 It allows you to edit only those React Components you really need to customize it.
 Eventually, you know which all React files you have customized.
 Hyvä Checkout is now completely separate and you can bring the updates if you need it without any headaches.

-We highly recommend to go for this approach when it comes to customize Hyvä Checkout.
+We highly recommend going for this approach when it comes to customize Hyvä Checkout.

 ## Installation
 - Install Hyvä Checkout via composer.
 You can find more details in the [**official documentation**](https://hyva-themes.github.io/magento2-hyva-checkout/installation/)